-Canada-Newfoundland and Labrador Labour Market Agreement for Persons with Disabilities (LMAPD) Report 2008-2009 disabilities and their counterparts without disabilities.
+As Table 2 shows, adults with disabilities in Canada are more likely to report having no employment income than their counterparts without disabilities (33% compared to 14%).
+For Newfoundland and Labrador, the numbers of adults reporting no employment income were 42% and 12% respectively for persons with disabilities and those without disabilities.
 Both in Newfoundland and Labrador and in Canada generally, income level is a significant issue for all individuals with disabilities.
-Among those persons with disabilities who are employed nationally, 43.5% report incomes below \$20,000.
-In Newfoundland and Labrador 54.7% of persons with disabilities who were employed earned less than \$20,000.
-As indicated by Table 2 & 3 below.
+As Table 3 shows, among those persons with disabilities who are employed nationally, 27% report incomes below \$20,000.
+In Newfoundland and Labrador 31% of persons with disabilities who were employed earned less than \$20,000.